ccutrer/rspec-openhab-scripting/README.md

    likely want to stub them anyway to avoid wallclock time delays in your tests.
 Maybe a framework to make them easy to stub, and then execute on demand?
- * rule triggers besides on_start and item related triggers (such as thing status, cron, or watchers) are not triggered.
+ * rule triggers besides item related triggers (such as thing status, cron, or watchers) are not triggered.
 I'm thinking of a helper to help you locate a rule and manually trigger it.
  * differing from when OpenHAB loads rules, all rules are loaded into a single